the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

 The list is part of the component now.
 It resides in the internal component state.
 You could add items, change items or remove items in and from your list.
 Every time you change your component state, the `render()` method of your component will run again.
-But be careful!
+But be careful.
 Don't mutate the state directly, you have to use a method called `setState()` to modify your state.
 You will get to know it in a following chapter.

 ### Exercises: